-- We offer experimental research thesis or non-thesis tracks. - Courses include Biological Bases of Behavior, Foundations of Neuropsychology, Developmental Psychology, Conditioning and Behavior and many others.
+- We offer concentrations in general psychology and - behavioral neuroscience.
+We offer experimental research thesis or non-thesis tracks. - Our program is 36 credits, or 12 courses - Contraction of Neuropsychology, Developmental Psychology, Conditioning and Behavior and many others.
 Students can complete degree requirements in two years with full-time enrollment (nine credits per semester).